Skip to main contentSkip to navigation

 • Renewals and app fees — on websites, these creep up quietly each month

-The single biggest lever is your default payment method: choosing UPI (~0% MDR) over cards (~2%) directly protects your margin on every order.
+The single biggest lever is your default payment method: choosing UPI (~0% MDR) over cards (around 2% per the gateway's pricing) directly protects your margin on every order.
 See the full fee comparison in our payment collection guide.

 How Should You Budget as You Grow?

 Spend in step with revenue, not ahead of it.
-The lowest-risk path is to start free, validate that people actually buy, and reinvest profit into the next stage.
+The lowest-risk path is to start lean, validate that people actually buy, and reinvest profit into the next stage.

 A sensible progression for an Indian seller: